 STUNT PROPS require the same detail as hero props but must be created out of soft, safe materials that are also tough enough to remain intact as actors interact with them.
 STUNT PROPS are specialized props made of safe, usually soft materials.
-In preventing actors and stunt people from being hurt, they are a form of "rubber insurance."Creating stunt props usually involves carefully molding and faithfullly reproducing original props in soft foams and/or rubber.
+In preventing actors and stunt people from being hurt, they are a form of "rubber insurance.
+Creating stunt props usually involves carefully molding and faithfullly reproducing original props in soft foams and/or rubber.
 In some cases -depending on detail and complexity of shape- they can be directly fabricated out of soft and safe materials.
-Anywhere an actor is involved in a dangerous scene usually calls for stunt props.
-Any prop directly involved in fight stunts or horseback stunts for instance, require the safety of stunt props- weapons (guns, clubs, swords), rubber tools (hammers, 2x4's), rubber furniture (radiators), rubber stunt bodies and even rubber glass.
+Anywhere an actor is involved in a dangerous scene can usually call for stunt props.
+Any prop directly involved in fight stunts or horseback stunts for instance, require the safety of stunt props- weapons (guns, clubs, swords), rubber tools (hammers, 2x4's), rubber furniture (radiators), rubber stunt bodies and even rubber glass fragments.
 A related category to stunt props can be found in our Special Effects section under Stunt Bodies.

 STATUES are props that specifically simulate the illusion of fine art sculpture.
-While most of these sculptures require faux bronze and granite finishes, they are actually made out of foam, fibreglass or other lightweight materials for easy transport and handling.
-STATUES are props that simulate the illusion of fine art sculpture.
-While most of these sculptures require faux bronze and granite finishes, they are actually made out of foam, fibreglass and other lightweight materials for easy transport and handling.We create sculpture in a wide range of styles sizes and finishes.
-Desktop sized mediaeval Gargoyles, renaissance Angels and gold-plated Lions; busts of Freud, Lincoln and Danny DeVito as a roman emperor, life-size Egyptian Tuthankamen Sarcophagus, over life-size Martin Luther King statues, giant Greek marble Atlases, gigantic Statue of Liberty statues, alien Klingon statues and monumental alien Coneheads Fest Arena sets.
+While most of these sculptures require faux bronze and granite finishes, they are actually made out of foam, fiberglass or other lightweight materials for easy transport and handling.
+We create sculpture in a wide range of styles sizes and finishes- desktop sized medieval Gargoyles, renaissance Angels and gold-plated Lions; busts of Freud, Lincoln and Danny DeVito as a roman emperor, life-size Egyptian Tuthankamen sarcophagus, over life-size Martin Luther King statues, giant Greek marble Atlases, gigantic Statue of Liberty statues, alien Klingon statues and monumental alien Coneheads Fest Arena sets.